We examine the tracing of Earth system processes at both low and high temperature using geochemical methods.

 We focus on tracing Earth system processes at both low and high temperature using geochemical methods.

-We build upon the varied and highly complementary expertise in geochemistry across the School of Earth and Ocean Sciences to foster new collaborative projects.
+We build upon the varied and highly complementary expertise in geochemistry across the Earth and Environmental Sciences to foster new collaborative projects.

 Our group also showcases the unique capacity of the School in analytical geochemistry to the rest of the UK community.